GNAQ/GNAQ/README.md

 Currently I'm majoring CS in Harbin Institute of Technology.
 I also participate in CCPC & ICPC contests.

+I am no good at writing codes, so there's nothing worth to talk about.

 Contact me via no1061234176@outlook.com or win1061234176@gmail.com

 There's a few repos or projects I'm working on: